 - 119 Pages - 06/26/2020 (Publication Date) - Independently published (Publisher)

-- Collard Seeds for Planting – This planting packet includes 200 Georgia Southern Collard seeds (Brassica oleracea).
+- Collard Seeds for Planting – This planting packet includes 2 packs of 200 Georgia Southern Collard seeds (Brassica oleracea).
 Collard leaves are high in Vitamin A, B1, B2, and C. This variety is good for freezing and canning

 - Non-GMO Heirloom Collard Seeds – All of Axel’s Garden Seeds are Heirloom & Non-GMO and are intended for the current and following growing seasons.
 Fresh garden seeds are always provided.